 - The Main Challenges of Cloud Migration

-Cloud Migration in Brief
+On-Premise to Cloud Migration

-What is cloud migration?
-Cloud migration is when you transfer your data, applications and workflows from on-premise software to a cloud-based one.
-Cloud data migration may also mean moving the data from one cloud to another.
 Some companies also consider transferring only part of their data to the cloud to learn how the cloud approach will work.

-Types of Cloud Environment
+Types of Cloud Migration

 Why and When You Need to Migrate to the Cloud - Use Cases